JinyinZha/ReynoldsMaster/README.md

 # ReynoldsMaster

-A program to do Reynold Correction automatically
+A program to do Reynolds Correction automatically.
+Input: Temperatures    Output: Fixed Temperatures and Reynolds Correction Figure.
+Developed by Jinyin Zha

+Packages Required: Scipy and Matplotlib